Alexander-Jordan/rocket-rift-godot/gdd/art-bible/art-bible.md

 ## General

-The art style will be as close to the original as possible, with some small adjustments to keep the scope down.
-It might even reuse the existing artwork.
+The art style will will first take inspiration of the original, but still be original.

 I will also try to get my nephew in somehow, maybe as the main character.
-Could maybe be done by modifying the original character.

 ### Original